 Says Luca Montezemolo.

-"When we'll get back to the top, it will be even more right".
+"When we get back to the top, we will enjoy it even more".

-The Ferrari Chairman speaks at the opening ceremony.
+The Ferrari Chairman spoke at the opening ceremony.
 They toast with Ferrari sparkling wine, a homonymy that is now also a commercial agreement between two symbols of the Made in Italy: sports cars and good wine.
-The Ferrari Store of Milan is the sixth and biggest one in Italy, the ninth in the world.
-The first one was in Maranello, followed by those of Rome and of the airports of Bologna and Malpensa.
-Abroad, there are those of Las Vegas, Shanghai and Guangzhou.
+The Ferrari Store in Milan is the sixth and biggest one in Italy and ninth in the world.
+The first one was in Maranello, followed by those in Rome and the airports in Bologna and Malpensa.
+Abroad, there are those in Las Vegas, Shanghai and Guangzhou.
 Clothing products, engines (whole or individual mechanical parts), toys, models and gadgets are on sale, all bearing the Maranello team logo that the mother of Francesco Baracca, pilot and hero of World War I, gave to Enzo Ferrari.
-At the end of the show, Michael Schumacher immediately leaves for Monza.
+At the end of the show, Michael Schumacher immediately left for Monza.

 "It's difficult to keep him away from a circuit".

-Rubens Barrichello, however, stays until the end of the celebrations.
-Luca Montezemolo sees him, calls him to himself and hugs him:
+Rubens Barrichello, however, stayed until the end of the celebrations.
+Luca Montezemolo saw him, called him to himself and hugged him:

 "We've always won the Contructors' Championship with you.
-You've gone through the most winning era of Ferrari's history.
+You've gone through the most winning era in Ferrari's history.
 Maybe, before leaving, make sure you win another race".

-At the end of the year, Rubens will go with BAR-Honda.
+At the end of the year, Rubens will move to BAR-Honda.

-"I've arrived with the smile, I'm leaving with that same smile".
+"I've arrived with a smile, I'm leaving with that same smile".

 Monza is close, and not only physically.
 The Maranello team fears a defeat that, in front of their home crowd, would be more painful than in Turkey.
 Montezemolo calls upon every supplier, but especially Bridgestone.